Easy Ways to Keep Your Dachshund Healthy

 Table Scraps

-Feeding your doxie table scraps can cause a bad barking and begging habit that will never quit every time you sit down to eat.
+Feeding your doxie table scraps can result in weight gain and encourage undesirable habits like excessing barking and begging every time you sit down to eat.

-When I was younger, my family Dachshund, Heidi, would constantly bark and beg at the table for every meal.
-My parents gave her many table scraps during our meals to keep her quiet…when in fact it did the exact opposite.
+I remember when I was younger, our family Dachshund, Heidi, would constantly bark and bed at every meal.
+My parents thought giving her table scraps would keep her quiet, but it only made things worse.

 Training Tip: Dachshunds don’t naturally crave people food.
 They develop the taste once they are exposed to the food.
 Table scraps are like fast food for dogs – fatty and addicting.